phoebe-project/phoebe2/README.md

 * Fix handling of floating-point precision near the aligned case that used to result in error from libphoebe. [#965]
 * Updates to phoebe-server to be compatible with modern browser requirements. [#959]
+* Fix support for python 3.13, remove official support for python 3.8. [#968]

 ### 2.4.15